-The Old Court House on Main Street with its distinctive columnar portico and dominant presence, seldom fails to catch the attention of the passer-by.
-It was built in 1834 by the Macnaghten family of Dunderave Estate to serve as a Petty Session Court and a symbol of authority in the area.
+The Old Court House on Main Street with its distinctive columnar portico and dominant presence seldom fails to catch the attention of the passer-by.
+It was built in 1834 by the Macnaghten family of Dundarave Estate to serve as a Petty Session Court and a symbol of authority in the area.
 The building contained a court room and cells with apartments above for the police.
 It served as a Petty Session Court well into the first half of the 20th century when it became a private residence.

 As a river crossing, Bushmills has always experienced a colourful mixture of people passing through it.
-Travellers, craftsmen, hawkers, tinkers, showmen and tramps have all arrived in the village at one time or another.
+Travellers, craftsmen, hawkers, tinkers, showmen and tramps, have all arrived in the village at one time or another.
 Some stayed and set up business, others begged a few coppers for a nights bed, and many others got hired for work and settled into the local population.

-The range of crimes dealt with in the1800s echoed the poverty of the rural areas and through the Bushmills Petty Session reports, we can take a glimpse beyond the cases and into the characters, places and colour that made up everyday life.
+The range of crimes dealt with in the1800s echoed the poverty of the rural area and through the Bushmills Petty Session reports, we can take a glimpse beyond the cases and into the characters, places and colour that made up everyday life.
 Living conditions then were scant with dispossession and homelessness being commonplace.
 Crimes like begging, poaching, lifting fallen timber, or stealing a free-range chicken or bread were common.